hitoshi-watase/sercrod/docs/reference/directives/upload.md

   - `multiple` on the element becomes `multiple` on the hidden input.
   - `capture` on the element becomes `capture` on the hidden input.

-When Nablla re-binds the same DOM element (for example after an update where the node is reused), the options and the mirrored attributes on the hidden input are updated, but existing event listeners are reused.
+When Sercrod re-binds the same DOM element (for example after an update where the node is reused), the options and the mirrored attributes on the hidden input are updated, but existing event listeners are reused.

 #### Evaluation timing